Newbury Building Society

 3. We will not be liable for your losses or expenses if we are unable to provide any service in connection with your account because of terrorism, computer system failure, strikes or other circumstances beyond our control.

 4. We will endeavour to have the myaccounts online service available 24 hours a day.
-However, we cannot accept responsibility for any losses or inconvenience caused if the service is unavailable at any time.
-Whilst we and our system providers have robust controls in place to prevent technical
+However, support from the myaccounts team for the service is available on business days and within normal business hours.
+We cannot accept responsibility for any losses or inconvenience caused if the service is unavailable at any time.
+Whilst we and our system providers have robust controls in place to prevent technical defects or viruses of any description, we cannot guarantee that they do not exist and will not be responsible for any technical problems arising from the use of the myaccounts website.

 5. English Law applies and we will communicate with you in English.